Creating a Project with Legacy Engine Variants

 - Team - If the project is created under a team account, all members of the team can view the project.
 Only explicitly-added collaborators can edit the project.

 - Public - All authenticated users of Cloudera Machine Learning will be able to view the project.
 Collaborators will be able to edit the project.

 Under Initial Setup, you can either create a blank project, or select one of the

 following sources for your project files.

 Built-in Templates - Template projects contain example code that can help you get started with Cloudera Machine Learning.
 They are available in R, Python, PySpark, and Scala.
 Using a template project is not required, but it helps you start using Cloudera Machine Learning right away.

 Custom Templates - Site administrators can add template projects that are customized for their organization's use-cases.
 For details, see Custom Template Projects.

 Local - If you have an existing project on your local disk, use this option to upload compressed files or folders to Cloudera Machine Learning.

-Git - If you already use Git for version control and collaboration, you can continue to do so with the Cloudera Data Science Workbench.
+Git - If you already use Git for version control and collaboration, you can continue to do so with Cloudera Machine Learning.
 Specifying a Git URL will clone the project into Cloudera Machine Learning.
-If you use a Git SSH URL, your personal private SSH key will be used to clone the repository.
-This is the recommended approach.
-However, you must add the public SSH key from your personal Cloudera Data Science Workbench account to the remote Git hosting service before you can clone the project.
+If you use a Git SSH URL, a private SSH key associated with your CML user account is used to clone the repository.
+This is the recommended approach if you plan to contribute back to the cloned repository.
+However, you must add the public SSH key from your personal Cloudera Machine Learning account to the remote Git hosting service before you can clone the project.

 R node_modules *.pyc .* !.gitignore